GitMirroring/gnuboot/website/pages/contribute.md

 Once you have submitted your patch, the GNU Boot maintainers will be notified via the mailing list and will start reviewing it.

-All the patches that are added to GNU Boot require the agreement of two maintainers.
+All the patches that are added to GNU Boot require (at least) the agreement of its two maintainers.
 The maintainer agreement is often indicated with text like that:

 	Acked-by: <maintainer name> <maintainer email>.